Soft robotics: Manufacturing

 Conventional manufacturing techniques, such as subtractive techniques like drilling and milling, are unhelpful when it comes to constructing soft robots as these robots have complex shapes with deformable bodies.
 Therefore, more advanced manufacturing techniques have been developed.
 Those include Shape Deposition Manufacturing (SDM), the Smart Composite Microstructure (SCM) process, and 3D multi-material printing.

 SDM is a type of rapid prototyping whereby deposition and machining occur cyclically.
 Essentially, one deposits a material, machines it, embeds a desired structure, deposits a support for said structure, and then further machines the product to a final shape that includes the deposited material and the embedded part.
 Embedded hardware includes circuits, sensors, and actuators, and scientists have successfully embedded controls inside of polymeric materials to create soft robots, such as the Stickybot and the iSprawl.

 SCM is a process whereby one combines rigid bodies of carbon fiber reinforced polymer (CFRP) with flexible polymer ligaments.
 The flexible polymer act as joints for the skeleton.
 With this process, an integrated structure of the CFRP and polymer ligaments is created through the use of laser machining followed by lamination.
 This SCM process is utilized in the production of mesoscale robots as the polymer connectors serve as low friction alternatives to pin joints.

-3D printing can now be used to print a wide range of silicone inks using Robocasting also known as direct ink writing (DIW).
+Additive manufacturing processes such as 3D printing can now be used to print a wide range of silicone inks using techniques such as direct ink writing (DIW, also known as Robocasting).
 This manufacturing route allows for a seamless production of fluidic elastomer actuators with locally defined mechanical properties.
 It further enables a digital fabrication of pneumatic silicone actuators exhibiting programmable bioinspired architectures and motions.

 A wide range of fully functional soft robots have been printed using this method including bending, twisting, grabbing and contracting motion.
 This technique avoids some of the drawbacks of conventional manufacturing routes such as delamination between glued parts.
 Another additive manufacturing method that produces shape morphing materials whose shape is photosensitive, thermally activated, or water responsive.
 Essentially, these polymers can automatically change shape upon interaction with water, light, or heat.
 One such example of a shape morphing material was created through the use of light reactive ink-jet printing onto a polystyrene target.

 Additionally, shape memory polymers have been rapid prototyped that comprise two different components: a skeleton and a hinge material.
 Upon printing, the material is heated to a temperature higher than the glass transition temperature of the hinge material.
 This allows for deformation of the hinge material, while not affecting the skeleton material.
 Further, this polymer can be continually reformed through heating.